-The academic grievance policy seeks to provide a fair and expeditious process that allows for both informal and formal resolution of conflicts.
+The academic grievance policy seeks to provide a fair and expeditious process that allows for both informal and formal resolution of conflicts over academic matters.
 Students of Goshen College who believe that policy has not been followed with respect to academic matters may initiate the academic grievance procedure.
 Academic matters are those concerned with instructional activities, grading procedures or other incidents related to academic affairs.
 Students should be aware that clear evidence is needed to contest a grade.
 Belief that a subject or test was too difficult is not grounds for a complaint.
 A student must have evidence that specific policy was violated or that he or she was treated in a prejudicial or capricious manner.
-This policy does not limit Goshen College's right to change rules, policies, or practices.
+This policy does not limit Goshen College's right to change rules, policies, or practices related to academic policies.